Mount Ararat rises behind Yerevan, Armenia.

 Day 1: Yerevan, Armenia

-Upon arrival at Yerevan International Airport you will be met and transferred to the five-star Alexander Hotel, where we stay for one night.
+Upon arrival at Yerevan International Airport you will be met and transferred to the five-star Alexander Hotel, where we stay for two nights.

 Day 2: Yerevan, Armenia